 Breeding dogs can be extremely lucrative as many breeds will fetch a high profit.
 It’s also a great way to learn about dogs, and once you gain experience, you may even want to try your hand at mixed breeds to create something entirely new.

 However, when you’re just starting, it’s common to have loads of questions.
 One we get frequently is how much studs cost.
+In general, it is usually between $250 and $1,000.
 If you are interested in dog stud fees, keep reading while we cover everything you need to know to get started breeding your pet.

 What Is a Stud Dog?